Planting Spring Flowering Bulbs

 The most important thing to remember when planting any bulbs is to have good drainage.
 Bulbs may rot if the soil becomes sodden and waterlogged.

-The depth of the bulb should be twice the length of the bulb itself.
-However, if planting into pots, plant deeper to stop the bulbs from drying out.
-Generally, plant the bulbs 3 times the width of the bulb apart or further apart if you’re naturalising large areas.
+The depth of the bulb should be two to three times the length of the bulb itself.
+However, if planting into pots plant deeper to stop the bulbs from drying out.
+Generally plant the bulbs 3 times the width of the bulb apart or further apart if you’re naturalizing large areas.
 This allows room for the bulbs to multiply, but is dependent on the display that you want to achieve.

 Loosen the soil inside the hole to help the roots grow more easily.